skit-ai/tech/README.md

 image: assets/images/image.jpg
 ```

-Note that this image doesn't show up in the main post, it's just visible in
+Note that this image doesn't show up in the main post, it's just visible in main
-listings.
-If you skip adding an image, a default
+page listing for the top 4 and the sticky posts.
+If you skip adding an image, a
-[geopattern](https://github.com/jasonlong/geo_pattern) is generated and used
+default [geopattern](https://github.com/jasonlong/geo_pattern) is generated and
-instead.
+used instead.

 [tech_blog]: https://tech.skit.ai/
 [mundana]: https://github.com/wowthemesnet/mundana-theme-jekyll